 Try dating several men at the same time.
 (There’s nothing wrong with this.
 If it makes you feel better, tell your dates you are not into being exclusive right now.)

 This will help you keep perspective and not attach unhealthfully to one man.

-By dating several men, it gives you time to get to know each of them in a healthy, thoughtful way, so that when you do commit, it is for the right reasons (and not just fear of being single).
+By dating several men, it gives you time to get to know each of them in a healthy, thoughtful way so that when you do commit, it is for the right reasons (and not just fear of staying single).

 5. Your dating criteria are too rigid

 Sure, it’s great to have a mental list of the type of man you’d like to date.
-Most lists would include single, employed, emotionally available, geographically close, interesting conversationalist.
+Most lists would include single, employed, emotionally available, geographically close, interesting conversationalists.